anmolkr7/FinSight/README.md

 6.Open a Pull Request
 Go to your forked repo on GitHub and click "Compare & pull request".
 Fill in a clear title and description, and submit your PR to the original repository’s main branch.

-✅ Contribution Guidelines
+✅Contribution Guidelines
-Follow the project's code style and structure.
+# Follow the project's code style and structure.
-Keep pull requests focused and concise.
+# Keep pull requests focused and concise.
-Include tests or screenshots where applicable.
+# Include tests or screenshots where applicable.
-Use descriptive branch and commit names.
+# Use descriptive branch and commit names.
-Make sure your code passes lint and format checks.
+# Make sure your code passes lint and format checks.
 Thank you for contributing to FinSight! 🚀

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.